javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/01-mutation-observer/article.md

 When we stop the observing, it might be possible that some changes were not yet processed by the observer.
 In such cases, we use

-- `observer.takeRecords()` -- gets a list of unprocessed mutation records, those that happened, but the callback has not handled them.
+- `observer.takeRecords()` -- gets a list of unprocessed mutation records - those that happened, but the callback has not handled them.

 These methods can be used together, like this: